Why Should You Sell Your Home in Divorce?

 Knowing how divorce affects the sale of a home, including reasons to sell, is important.
 As emotionally trying as the divorce is, a bad move concerning a home can come back to haunt you for many years – long after the divorce is said and done.

 There are usually one of three scenarios that take place for most couples who go through a divorce:

 - One of the spouses buys out the other legal interest and keeps the home.

-- One spouse keeps use and occupancy of the home for a specified period of time which is typically when the youngest child turns eighteen at which time the home can be sold.
+- One spouse keeps use and occupancy of the home for a specified period which is typically when the youngest child turns eighteen at which time the home can be sold.

 - The house is sold immediately, and the equity, if there is any, is split up in some fashion.